MSS23/MSS23/README.md

 I’m a tech consultant turned digital creator building mobile and web apps while sharing the process on **TikTok**, **Instagram**, and long-form on **Substack**.

 My mission?
-To **build, learn, and share** — showing what’s possible when you combine creativity, code, and curiosity.
+To **build, learn, and share** — showing what’s possible with AI when you combine creativity, code, and curiosity.

 ---